sne-syn/basic-blog/src/markdown-pages/computer-networks.md

 **Internet of things**

+**Swtching types**

 - circuit switching - two network nodes establish a dedicated communication channel (used by military, banks, large companies).
 Channel is used by full capacity.
-Fast and reliable connection. less flexibility, expensive, easy to break.
+Fast and reliable connection. less flexibility, expensive, easy to break. reserve the whole bandwidth in advance.
 - message switching - message has no limits, may clog up a route.
+Text type.
-- package switching
+- package switching - binary type